-(a) The City Manager may terminate Department Directors except if the Council, by 4/5 majority vote, disapproves said termination.

-(b) Appointments and removals.
-Other than as expressly provided for in Section 4.02(a) of this Charter, Nneither the Council nor any of its members shall in any manner dictate the appointment or removal of any City administrative officers or employees whom the Manager or any of his/her subordinates is empowered to appoint, but the Council may express its views and fully and freely discuss with the Manager anything pertaining to appointment and removal of such officers and employees.

-(c) Interference with administration

-(i) Except for the purpose of inquiries and investigations made in good faith, the Council or its members shall deal with officers and employees of the City who are subject to the direction and supervision of the Manager solely through the Manager, and neither the Council nor its members shall give orders to any such officer or employee, either publicly or privately.
+- (a) [Termination.]
+The City Manager may terminate Department Directors except if the Council, by 4/5 majority vote, disapproves said termination. - (b) Appointments and removals.
+Other than as expressly provided for in Section 4.02 of this Charter, neither the Council nor any of its members shall in any manner dictate the appointment or removal of any City administrative officers or employees whom the Manager or any of his/her subordinates is empowered to appoint, but the Council may express its views and fully and freely discuss with the Manager anything pertaining to appointment and removal of such officers and employees.
+Each Councilmember and the mayor, however, shall have the authority to individually hire, supervise, direct, and remove his/her corresponding staff member(s).
+The City Manager shall retain the right to enforce reasonable discipline the Councilmembers' staff, including termination, for violations of the City's laws and policies.
+The City Manager must provide advanced notice to Councilmember to whom the staff member reports.
+All hires, discipline, and termination of City Council staff shall be processed by City personnel in accordance with applicable and prevailing law. - (c) Interference with administration. - (i) Except for the purpose of inquiries and investigations made in good faith, the Council or its members shall deal with officers and employees of the City who are subject to the direction and supervision of the Manager solely through the Manager, and neither the Council nor its members shall give orders to any such officer or employee, either publicly or privately.
 It is the express intent of this Charter that recommendations for improvement in City government operations by individual Members of the Council be made solely to and through the Manager.
 Members of the Council may discuss with the Manager any matter of City business; however, no individual Member of the Council shall give orders to the Manager.

-(ii) A criminal conviction for willful violation of this Section shall be grounds for removal from office of any Member of the Council.

-(d) Holding other office.
+- (ii) A criminal conviction for willful violation of this Section shall be grounds for removal from office of any Member of the Council. - (d) Holding other office.
 No elected City official shall hold any appointive City office or employment while in office.
 No former elected City official shall hold any compensated appointive City office or employment until one year after the expiration of his/her term.